-Capture footage of everyday objects and combine it with effects in popular postproduction tools like After Effects and Premiere Pro, resulting in rich, abstract backdrops for your project.
+Discover how to combine footage of everyday objects with effects in post-production tools like After Effects and Premiere Pro, resulting in projects with rich, abstract backdrops.

 - Hi.
 My name's Rich Harrington, and toady I'll be sharing some techniques that I use in my studio, RHED Pixel.
 We do a lot of motion graphics work, however, we're big fans at our studio of integrating organic and natural elements.
 Now, before you turn off the channel and say I'm not a motion graphics person, this is for just about anybody, photographers, motion graphic artists, video editors, those of you looking just for a fun project for a rainy afternoon or the day the client calls and cancels the job.
 What we're going to do today is take a look at using cameras to capture footage plates and then we're going to combine that with a little bit of post-production using popular software tools to make rich, abstract backdrops.